Susan Alcorn

-Susan Alcorn (born 1953) is an American composer, improvisor, and pedal steel guitarist.
+Susan Alcorn (April 4, 1953 – January 31, 2025) was an American composer, improvisor, and pedal steel guitarist.

-Life
+Life and career

 Born in Cleveland, Ohio, Alcorn started playing guitar at the age of twelve and quickly immersed herself in folk music, blues, and the pop music of the 1960s.
 A chance encounter with blues musician Muddy Waters steered her towards playing slide guitar.
-By the time she was twenty-one, she had immersed herself in the pedal steel guitar, playing in country and western swing bands in Texas.
+By the time she was 21, she had immersed herself in the pedal steel guitar, playing in country and western swing bands in Texas.

 Soon, she began to combine the techniques of country-western pedal steel with her own extended techniques to form a personal style influenced by free jazz, avant-garde classical music, Indian ragas, Indigenous traditions, and various folk musics of the world.

-By the early 1990s her music began to show an influence of the holistic and feminist “deep listening” philosophies of Pauline Oliveros.
+By the early 1990s her music began to show an influence of the holistic and feminist "deep listening" philosophies of Pauline Oliveros.